Fiolbo/group4TestRepo/README.md

 haha more edit

 time for EVEN MORE CONFLICTS
-I'm changing stuff and committing it muahahahaahahahahahahahahahaha I claim this line AND even more now
+I'm changing stuff and committing it test text

-time for EVEN MORE CONFLICTS
-test text

 testing testing